H-Edward/Discord-Go-Music-Bot/README.md

 Paste in your token after the `=` sign and save the file.

-You now have bot ready and can run it using the following command:
+You now have the bot ready and can run it using the following command:

 ```bash
 ./music-bot